chloengnguyen/Capstone-2-Proposals/README.md

 ### **Concerns**

-There seems to be signficantly more tumor-negative cases than tumor-positive cases in the dataset (for hypothyroidism, there are 40 positive cases out of 3156 cases).
+There seems to be signficantly more tumor-negative cases than tumor-positive cases in the dataset.
 This could potentially impact the effectiveness of my model.

 ### **Source:**